Volume I: The Books of the Sun and Moon

 “I’m supposed to believe in secret magical orders?”
 Sharp asked.

+“Yeah we figured that,” the Chief said.
 “We already gathered the victim’s blood would drain into the holes on the altar.
 We assumed it was to make disposing of the body, well, less messy.”

 “Yes.
 I’m afraid so.”